Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 Ans.

-Detailed Answer: Characteristics/Nature of Principles of Management:
+Characteristics/Nature of Principles of Management:

 (i) Universal applicability: The principles of management are intended to apply to all types of organisations, business as well as non-business, small as well as large, public sector as well as private sector, manufacturing as well as the services sectors.
 However, the extent of their applicability would vary with the nature of the organisation, business activity, scale of operations, etc.

-(ii) General guidelines: The principles are guidelines to action but do not provide ready made and to the point solutions to all managerial problems.
+(ii) General guidelines: The principles are guidelines to action but do not provide ready-made and to-the-point solutions to all managerial problems.
 This is so because real business situations are very complex and dynamic and are a result of many factors.
 However, the importance of principles cannot be underestimated because even a small guideline helps to solve a given problem.

 (iii) Formed by practice and experimentation: The principles of management are formed by experience and collective wisdom of managers as well as experimentation.
 For example, It is a matter of common experience that discipline is indispensable for accomplishing any purpose.
 This principle is mentioned in the management theory.
-On the other hand, in order to remedy the problem of fatigue of workers in the factory, an experiment may be conducted to see the effect of improvement of physical conditions to reduce the stress.
+On the other hand, to remedy the problem of fatigue of workers in the factory, an experiment may be conducted to see the effect of improvement of physical conditions to reduce stress.

 (iv) Flexible: The principles of management are not rigid prescriptions, which have to be followed absolutely.
-They are flexible and can be modified by the manager when the situation so demands.
+They are flexible and can be modified by the manager when the situation demands.
 They give the manager enough discretion to do so.

 Q. 3.
 Explain Fayol’s principles of ‘equity’ and ‘order’ with examples.
 [Delhi Set II, Outside Delhi Set I 2011]

 Equity: Fayol advocated that there should be no discrimination against anyone on account of sex, religion, language, caste, belief, nationality, etc. and emphasised kindness and justice in the behaviour of the managers towards the workers to ensure loyalty and devotion.
-For example, Now-a-days, in multinational corporations, equal opportunities are available to everyone.
+For example, nowadays, in multinational corporations, equal opportunities are available to everyone.

-Order: Fayol advocated that people and resources must be in suitable places at appropriate time for maximum efficiency i.e., there should be a place for everything and everyone in an organisation and that thing or person should be found in the allotted place.
+(ii) Order: Fayol advocated that people and resources must be in suitable places at appropriate times for maximum efficiency i.e., there should be a place for everything and everyone in an organisation and that thing or person should be found in the allotted place.
 This will lead to increased productivity and efficiency.
 For example, Raw material should be available at the place prescribed for it.

 Q. 4.
 Explain the following principles of Fayol with the help of one example of each: